PascalW24/Flashcard-quiz-system/README.md

 	```
 	This ensures only valid language is chosen.

-- If the words from the csv file were loaded.
+- If the words from the CSV file were loaded.
 The program validates the vocabulary file and checks its readability.
 	```python
 		def load_flashcards():
 	    	"""This function loads the flashcards data from the csv file."""